billynewport/datasurface/README.md

 The DataPlatforms then make that graph a reality by creating the infrastructure to support that graph.
 There will be an initial set of DataPlatforms provided with DataSurface and others can be added over time as technology progresses.
 Consumers may be reassigned to a newer/improved DataPlatform over time and this should be transparent to the consumer.
 This means less technical debt as "pipelines" are automatically upgraded over time by DataSurface to use Dataplatforms using latest technology.
 The choice of the technology is not something producers or consumers should be concerned with, they just indicate what they need.
 Everything else, well it's just plumbing under the surface.

 Please see the [Getting started document for more information](docs/GettingStarted.md).

+For more information on using DataSurface with other CI/CD repositories besides GitHub please see [here](docs/HowToReplaceGithubAsTheRepository.md).